vanessa-opensource/sonarqube-inject-vsc/README.md

 * `SonarLint: Analyze current project`
 Runs full analysis on current project

+## Connected mode

+You can run analysis with connection to your SonarQube server.

+To do this you need to create two small config files - follow the instructions on [SonarLint website](http://www.sonarlint.org/commandline/index.html), section `Connected mode`.
+Don't forget to run `sonarlint -u` in your project workspace to update bindings.

 ## Limitations

 Currently works only with speacial manualy built `sonarlint` version.
 Source code can be found [here](https://github.com/nixel2007/sonarlint-cli/tree/feature/console-analysis).